Lease Agreements in ThailandOn June 19, 2013 by Thai Barrister

 Conditions that can cause for termination of the lease;

 Should there be an alteration of sort on the agreement, it should be done with mutual consent from both parties, the lessee and the lessor;

 Compensation rights for the lessee if the lessor cannot fully implement his obligations under the terms and conditions;

 A clause for the lessee to have the first option in purchasing the land at freehold basis when the lessor wishes to sell it after an event the Thai government has promulgated a new law that will allow foreigners to own a land in the future;

 That the lessee owns any constructed buildings in case of termination of the contract before the agreed period of validity.

-Siam Legal is a foremost leader in real estate and legal services in Thailand.
+Law Firm in Thailand is a foremost leader in real estate and legal services in Thailand.
 If you wish to become a lessee of a property in Thailand, whether you are a Thai national or a foreigner, we will be happy to hear you with your concerns and queries, give you advice on the contents of the lease agreement you are about to sign and or provide you with a draft lease agreement contract wherein your best interest is protected and safeguarded by the applicable Thai laws.